Phosphatidate phosphatase

 The reverse conversion is catalyzed by the enzyme diacylglycerol kinase, which replaces the hydroxyl group on diacylgylcerol with a phosphate from ATP, generating ADP in the process.

 In yeast, the forward direction is Mg2+-dependent, while the reverse process is Ca2+-dependent.
-PAP1, a cytosolic phosphatidate phosphatase found in the lung, is also Mg^2+-dependent, but PAP2, a six-transmembrane-domain integral protein found in the plasma membrane, is not.
+PAP1, a cytosolic phosphatidate phosphatase found in the lung, is also Mg2+-dependent, but PAP2, a six-transmembrane-domain integral protein found in the plasma membrane, is not.

 Role in the regulation of lipid flux

 Phosphatidate phosphatase regulates lipid metabolism in several ways.
 In short, it is a key player in controlling the overall flux of triacylglycerols to phospholipids and vice versa, also exerting control through the generation and degradation of lipid-signaling molecules related to phosphatidate.
 When the phosphatase is active, diacylglycerols formed by it can go on to form any of several products, including phosphatidylethanolamine, phosphatidylcholine, phosphatidylserine, and triacylglycerol.
 Phospholipids can be formed from diacylglycerol through reaction with activated alcohols, and triacylglycerols can be formed from diacylglycerols through reaction with fatty acyl CoA molecules.
 When phosphatidate phosphatase is inactive, diacylglycerol kinase catalyzes the reverse conversion, allowing phosphatidate to accumulate as it brings down diacylglycerol levels.
 Phosphatidate can then be converted into an activated form, CDP-diacylglycerol by liberation of a pyrophosphate from a CTP molecule, or into cardiolipin.
 This is a principal precursor used by the body in phospholipid synthesis.
 Furthermore, because both phosphatidate and diacylglycerol function as secondary messengers, phosphatidate phosphatase is able to exert extensive and intricate control of lipid metabolism far beyond its local effect on phopshatidate and diacylglycerol concentrations and the resulting effect on the direction of lipid flux as outlined above.